Thomas announces bid to unseat Sen. Hannon

 This is Thomas’ first run for political office.

-Hannon, 72, has served in the Senate since 1989 and, prior to that, 13 years in the state Assembly.
+Hannon, 72, has served in the Senate since 1989 and, before that, 13 years in the state Assembly.
 Though in a politically split district, he repeatedly has won re-election.
 In 2016, he beat Democrat Ryan Cronin, 54 percent to 46 percent.

+Hannon is the longtime chairman of the Senate Health Committee, serving as the GOP’s point man on health care issues.

-“Senator Hannon is one of the hardest working legislators around and has an extraordinary record on which to run,” Republican spokesman Scott Reif said in an email.
+“Senator Hannon is one of the hardest working legislators around and has an extraordinary record on which to run,” Reif said in an email.
 “We are confident Senator Hannon will be re-elected.”

 The Nassau County-based Senate district has about 81,000 enrolled Democrats, 73,000 Republicans and 48,000 nonaligned voters.